 Light or Dark Flooring for a Home?

-While dark flooring offers a dramatic contrast with light interiors, these floors show the dirt, while a light flooring may not be your cup of tea.
+While dark flooring offers a dramatic contrast with light interior design, these floors show the dirt, while a light flooring may not be your cup of tea.
 Ultimately, the decision is completely in your hands, although a professional to point you in the right direction.

 When to choose dark floors